deenahab/Monthly-Deaths/README.md

 # Monthly Counts of Death By Select Causes
-## About
+#### This repository was created for Professor Gotzler's English 105 course in the Spring of 2024, at the University of North Carolina at Chapel Hill.

-This monthly death count dataset provides a record of the number of deaths that occurred for every month from 2014 to 2019.
-This data set includes a numerical record for various causes of death and a total for the "All Cause" and  "Natural Cause" columns.
-This repository compares these columns for all months in the years 2014 and 2019.
-This data repository also compares the column with the greatest number of deaths by a natural cause, "Diseases of Heart" with the column with the greatest number of deaths by an unnatural cause, "Accidents (Unintentional Injuries)."
+This dataset provides a numerical record of deaths that occurred for every month from 2014 to 2019.
+This data set includes a record for "All Cause", "Natural Cause", and other cause columns.
+This data repository compares the number of deaths for "All Cause", "Natural Cause", "Diseases of Heart",and "Accidents (Unintentional Injuries) for the years 2014 and 2019.
+"Diseases of Heart" and "Accidents (Unintentional Injuries) have the largest number of deaths for natural and unnatural causes of death.

 ## Possible Usage
-This data repository can be used to understand mortality rates and anazlying the types of causes of death overtime.
+-This data repository can be used to understand mortality rates and anazlying the types of causes of death overtime.
 This repository analyzes data over a five year period, which can be used to analyze the number of deaths over time spans.

+-Possibly could allow for research on specific causes of death, and allocate for preventative measures.
 ## Contents
 This data repository contains: